IT Consultant Interview Questions

 What is the first aspect you notice when evaluating IT infrastructure?

 If a company wishes to streamline its information systems, how do you advise them to proceed?

-How do you ensure that a client’s needs are met?
+How do you ensure a client’s needs are met?
 How do you communicate effectively with the client about their needs and your plans?